ShahzebFarruk/Meta3WriteUp/Nessus.md

 Click on Nessus on the interface; go to the link 10.0.2.5:8834

+ ### Try it out "But activation doesn't work for me, as I am going for trial"
-Go thorough the activation process: (Perform Offline Activation) ### "But activation doesn't work for me" In activation process get the activation code by logging in to the Nessuscli server.
+Go thorough the activation process: (Perform Offline Activation) In activation process get the activation code by logging in to the Nessuscli server.
   ```
   sudo su